Terrorism in Egypt: Sadat assassination and uprising

-Attacks on Israelis (1985–2006)
+Attacks on Israelis (1985–2024)

 The Ras Burqa massacre was a shooting attack in October 1985 on Israeli vacationers in Ras Burqa, a beach resort area in the Sinai peninsula, in which seven Israelis were killed, including four children.
 Egypt refused to allow the victims to be treated by Israeli doctors or transferred to hospitals in Israel.

 On 4 February 1990, a bus carrying tourists in Egypt was attacked by members of the Palestinian Islamic Jihad.
 Eleven people were killed, including nine Israelis, and 17 wounded (sixteen of whom were Israelis).
 This was the fourth attack on Israeli tourists in Egypt since the signing of the peace treaty.

 In November 1990, an Egyptian border guard crossed the border into Israel and opened fire with his AK-47 on vehicles on the Eilat-Kadesh Barnea road killing four people.

 Twelve of the people killed in the 2004 Sinai bombings were Israeli.

 The Sinai bus crash in August 2006, in which 11 Arab Israelis were killed, may have been premeditated.
 Families of the victims allege that evidence collected, including the driver's derogatory and threatening remarks attacking them for being Arabs and Israeli, indicate they were targeted by a cell.

+On 3 June 2023 an Egyptian police officer killed 3 Israelis soldiers in border shootings.